Wednesday, July 28, 2010

 Dresses for Over 50: Let'm flow

 The other day while shopping, I spotted a woman over 50 in a long, straight, sleeveless cotton dress.
 The fabric had a trendy grey, black and white “tribal” pattern.
-The neckline was somewhat plunging, so she wore a matching pale grey camisole underneath.
+The neckline was somewhat plunging, so she wore a matching pale grey scoop-neck, sleeveless cotton shell underneath.
 The lack of excess fabric perfectly suited the woman, who was slim and petite.
 I actually went up to her and told her, “You look fabulous.”

 Light-weight, long dresses have several advantages for women over 50: